madhavcsit/LearnAngular/README.md

 # LearnAngular

-This Project is to learn Angular 1, 2 and more :)
+This Project is to learn Angular 1, 2 and more :) just edited.

 Regards,